muthuishere/declarative-optional/README.md

 > A Declarative way to code javascript and deal with null or undefined or promises with an Optional monad and chaining them

-Similar like Java Optionals combined with Javascript Promises
+Similar like Java Optionals combined with Javascript Promises.

 ##### Features